Useful info you won't find anywhere else

 Cheating is rare.
 You're more likely to have a problem getting a payout.
 Some casinos try to find excuses to not pay winning players, especially players who have won big.
 And again, since online gambling is unregulated, if you can't get a payout from a casino, then you're usually out of luck.

-So all this is another reason why I advertise Bovada, and have done so for ten years.
+So all this is another reason why I advertise Bovada, and have done so for over ten years.
 They use industry-standard software, it's absolutely fair, and players get their payouts, consistently.
 I have a choice in whom I advertise, so I purposefully picked a casino with a good reputation where I'm confident my readers will have a good experience.

 Bovada also allows me to mediate if one of my readers clicks over to them, plays the casino games, and has a problem they can't get Bovada to resolve.
 Believe me, I wouldn't offer that service if I got more than a trivial number of inquiries on that topic.

-Bottom line: Bovada is fair and relatively safe.
+Bottom line: Bovada is fair and safe.
 You might have a good experience with another casino...and you might not.
 I know Bovada is good, and that's why I picked them.

 Call the 800-522-4700 hotline, and read this.